 Sometimes referred to as a “Term Sheet” or, “MOU” (“Memorandum of Understanding”).
-These are purported to be non-binding written expressions that set the stage for discussions with and disclosure from the seller.
-Actually, they are rarely used to make offers (although the average business broker would have you think that this is their sole purpose).
-In any event, all of my clients get a copy of my recommended “Letter of Intent”, which is constructed to get you the information you must have in order to present an intelligent offer without creating legal problems for yourself, or the loss of your funds – and in the process, introduce you to some relevant issues that you were likely not considering.
+These are typically, but not necessarily, non-binding written expressions that set the stage for discussions with and disclosure from the seller.
+They are rarely used to make offers (although the average business broker would have you think that this is their sole purpose).
+In any event, all of my clients get a copy of my recommended “Letter of Intent”, which is constructed to get you the information you must have in order to present an intelligent offer without creating legal problems for yourself, or the loss of your funds – and in the process, I will very likely introduce you to some relevant issues that you have not been thinking about.

 DO NOT UNDERESTIMATE THE POWER OF FIRST IMPRESSIONS

-First impressions have a primary impact upon relationships, so first improve your knowledge and empower yourself to ask incisive questions that will earn you the respect required to enlarge your space in the deal…And my Vital Info Pack offers you the opportunity to do exactly that.
+First impressions have a significant impact upon relationships.
+So first improve your knowledge and empower yourself to ask incisive questions that will earn you the respect required to enlarge your space in any deal…And my Vital Info Pack gives you the ability to do exactly that.

 MY LEGAL COUNSEL IS INCLUDED IN MY FEE: